 Many cosmetics are made from natural flower scents like lilies, peonies, roses, and vanilla scents from the chocolate cosmos.
 There are lovely and refreshing sweet-smelling flowers with fruity aromas too.

-Here is a list of flowers that smell undeniably sweet and are ideal to give as gifts.
+Here is a list of flowers that smell undeniably sweet and are ideal for giving as gifts.
 Who can resist a gift that comes with an enchanting scent?
-Read on to find out about the most aromatic blooms that money can buy.
+Read on to learn about the most aromatic blooms money can buy.

-The rose has it all, the aroma, the texture and the color.
-If you’re buying them from a grocery store or local florist, you just need to pick out what smells fresh and looks best.
-Also look for tags that say roses are fragrant, as some are bred for pure good looks, ignoring the scent.
+The rose has it all, the aroma, the texture, and the color.
+If you’re buying them from a grocery store or local florist, you must pick out what smells fresh and looks best.
+Also, look for tags that say roses are fragrant, as some are bred for pure good looks, ignoring the scent.

 Roses, in the interim, had been bred only for their looks.
-We have David Austin, a British rose cultivator and breeder, to thank for the fragrant rose revival.
+We have David Austin, a British rose cultivator, and breeder, to thank for the fragrant rose revival.
 His son now continues to breed roses in the tradition of his innovative and far-sighted father.